v-bulynkin/skype-export-parser/README.md

 # Skype export parser

 ## Description of problems
-In the new Skype versions the only way to export threads is demanding export of your data at [Skype data export page](https://secure.skype.com/en/data-export).
+In new Skype versions the only way to export threads is demanding export of your data at [Skype data export page](https://secure.skype.com/en/data-export).

 After the data has been downloaded and extracted to a folder you find you cannot view it conveniently with local media files even if you use the [official Skype parser](https://go.skype.com/skype-parser).